 If you prefer a more natural option, try light and sound therapies to gently wake you up.

-Late-night snacking is often associated with stress eating, which can lead to overindulging in high-fat comfort foods.
+Late-night snacking is often associated with stress eating, which can lead to overindulging in high-fat, high-carb comfort foods.
 Ice cream, anyone?

 I'm an all or nothing kinda gal, so I try really hard not to eat anything after 9pm.
 But, if you need to snack, do it right.
 Choose healthy and nutritious snacks that can help you have a restful night.